shrutipandit707/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- 1.Lending Club will be in profit if they give more loan amount as interest rate increases with higher loan amount
+- If more loan amount is given Lending Club will be in profit because the interest rate increases with higher loan amount.
-- 2.A-grade is a top letter grade for a lender to assign to a borrower.Grades should be evaluated thoroughly before lending money
+- Grades should be analyzed thoroughly before lending money as A-grade is a top grade for lending.
-- 3.A derogatory item is an entry that may be considered negative by lenders because it indicates risk and hurts your ability to qualify for credit or other services.
-Public records and collections are derogatory items because they reflect financial obligations that were not paid as agreed.Those who already have pub_rec value 1 or 2 have charged off chances higher than who have no Derogatory Public Record.pub_rec count 3-4 has less numbers so cannot reach on any conclusions.
+- A derogatory item can be considered as a negative entry by the lenders as it indicates public records & collections reflect financial obligations that were not paid as agreed.
+Inturn, risk and hurts your ability to qualify for credit or other services.
+Those who have pub_rec value 1 or 2 have higher chances of charged-off than who have no derogatory Public Record. pub_rec count with 3 or 4 cannot reach on any conclusions as there are less numbers.
-- 4.States NV,CA and FL states shows good number of charged offs in good number of applications.So, Lending Club should issue less loans in these states.
+- States NV,CA and FL states & Dec, May, Sep are the Loan issue month shows high numbers of charged offs  in good number of applications.
+So, the Lending Club should issue less loans in these states  & during these issue months.
-- 5.Those who are not working or have less than 1 year of work experience have high chances of getting charged off.So, Lending Club should issue less loans to these kind of applicants.
+- Less loans to these kind of applicants who are not working or have less than 1 year of work experience have high chances of getting charged off.
-- 6.Small Business Owners default most.So, Lending Club should issue less loans to these kind of applicants.
+- Lending Club should issue less loans to Small Business Owners as they defaults the  most.

 Heavy impact
 - Higher interest rate (above 13%)